Return to the TiltPlate page

 Q - What were the design considerations for the HexLock?

 A - The hardware is stainless steel to withstand years of exposure to the elements.
 The HexLock uses high quality U-bolts from DX Engineering.
 The plates are 6061 aluminum and machined on a CNC.
-The pivot bearing uses an oversize 1" diameter statinless steel shaft since the lateral forces on the bearing are quite high at the 100 MPH high wind rating.
+The pivot bearing uses an oversize 1" diameter stainless steel shaft since the lateral forces on the bearing are quite high at the 100 MPH high wind rating.
 The plates are 1/2 inch thick for strength.

-Q - What is the pupose of the locking pin?
+Q - What is the purpose of the locking pin?

 A - The Locking pin is a new feature added in February 2015.
 The locking pin serves two purposes, both are optional.
 It can be used to provide additional positive locking for very heavy wind conditions.
 It can be used to limit the amount the antenna tilts back toward the tower when in the maintenance position.
 If not needed it can be left in the storage location out of the way.

 Q - What is the size and weight of the HexLock?